guilhermeasn/object-as-array/README.md

 }
 ```

-## Splice
+## Omit

-Returns the elements that did not have their keys specified, being able to delete these elements from the original object or not
+Returns the elements that did not have their keys specified

-<h3>Functional programming example</h3>
+<h4>Functional programming example</h4>

 ```
 import objectAsArray from "object-as-array";